 At 18, with the late ’60’s idealism at her back, she was inspired up and out of her family home.
 She hitch-hiked across the U.S., landing in the Olympic National Rainforest in Washington State.
 There, in an off-the-grid cabin with only an old upright piano at her disposal, she started exploring pop and folk music, writing songs and weaving the new sounds with her classical training.
 Maggie began performing in Seattle, playing at the top of the Camlin Hotel, The Sorrento Hotel and appearing as a guest performer at Jazz Alley.
 Her exposure to other veteran Seattle musicians introduced her to R&B and jazz.
 Her writing and performing style continued to morph with these new influences.
 Eventually the gloomy weather propelled her even further west, where she found herself at home in Hawaii.

-Her 2014 CD, ‘In The Wings’, edited, remixed and mastered by Brian Bromberg and Tom McCauley, features 9 original songs, including 3 instrumentals.
+Her 2014 CD, ‘In The Wings’ was edited, mixed and mastered by Brian Bromberg and Tom McCauley and features 9 original songs and instrumentals.
 Maggie is on piano and vocals, with her long time partner Dean Taba on bass, and Noel Okimoto on drums.
 Other key players are Paul Lindbergh (sax and flute), Bob Sheppard (sax) and Doug Webb (sax).

 Thousands of gigs, shows, concerts and recordings later, Maggie performs 4 nights a week at the sweetest spot in Honolulu, Lewers Lounge.
 There with bassist, Dean Taba and reed man, Rocky Holmes, she’s found the best of both worlds -the stunning natural backdrop of Waikiki and a Steinway 7’ grand piano.